 We had some scrap tongue and groove boards in the garage from when we had our balcony porch floor repaired, and they were the perfect size.

 So I fitted some together.

 I ended up taking a brief detour through the basement to assemble various tools I’d need to put the wood deck for the trailer together.
+If you are interested in starting a tool business, by Clicking Here you can learn about various tools and run your business effectively.
 Stephanie’s dad has given us lots of tools over the years; he’s very concerned that Stephanie be able to do things for herself, so he has basically outfitted our basement with every power tool a gay girl could desire.
 He’s kind of a lesbian dream dad, actually.
 Here are some of the things we’ve been given:

 These are all various drill bits and screw driver bits for the 7 drills we own.